King's College, Lagos: History

 "to provide for the youth of the colony a higher general education than that supplied by the existing Schools, to prepare them for Matriculation Examination of the University of London and to give a useful course of Study to those who intend to qualify for Professional life or to enter Government or Mercantile service."

 The average number of students in 1910 was 16, rising to 67 by 1914.

-King's College is now one of 104 unity schools in Nigeria managed by the federal government to bring together children from different geographic, ethnic, and socio-economic backgrounds to build Nigeria's future, especially in the aftermath of the Biafran War.
+King's College is now one of 104 unity schools in Nigeria managed by the federal government to bring together children from different geographic, ethnic, and socio-economic backgrounds to build Nigeria's future, especially in the aftermath of the Nigerian Civil War.

 Campuses

-Due to population constraints, the school was divided into two campuses, with the junior school moving into the premises of the former Federal School for Arts and Sciences (F.S.A.S) on Victoria Island.
-(The school administration was still under the control of one principal and ultimately under the control of the Federal Ministry of Education).
-This meant that the junior classes of the school (classes 1–3) were now in the Victoria Island "Annex," as that campus came to be known.
+The school was divided into two campuses, with the junior school moving into the premises of the former Federal School for Arts and Sciences (F.S.A.S) on Victoria Island.
+The school administration was still under the control of one principal and ultimately under the control of the Federal Ministry of Education.

-Presently, King's College, Lagos has a senior school.
-The seniors are now split as follows: SS1 to SS3 boys are found in the Main Camp (Tafawa Balewa Square), while JSS1 to JSS3 boys are found in the annex campus (Victoria Island).
-The former PKC, Otunba 'Dele Olapeju, assumed office in January, 2010 and bowed out of service in November, 2015.
-He moved the senior students from the annex to the main campus.
-Today, King's College is wearing a new look.
-He has erected a number of structures both at the main campus and at the annex campus.
-The students' results are now online, with parents and guardians being able to follow up on their children/wards' academic and extra-curricular activities using the students' log-in details which have been given to them.
+The seniors are split as follows: SS1 to SS3 boys are found in the Main Campus (Tafawa Balewa Square), while JSS1 to JSS3 boys are found in the annex campus (Victoria Island).

-Uniform

-The school uniform consists of a white shirt (long-sleeved for senior school pupils and short-sleeved for junior), a school tie or badge, white trousers, and a blue blazer.